Airblader/jsava/README.md

 7. Static inner classes must be instanciated with `new this.constructor.SomeClass(...)`, otherwise it will result in wrong behavior when the class is inherited (see example in `jsava.util.HashMap`).
-8. Inner classes, especially those requiring a reference to the enclosing class, shall be initialized with `null` as a member (with corresponding annotations) and be defined in the enclosing class's constructor using `jsava.Utils.createAnonymousClass` (see example in `jsava.util.HashMap`).
+8. Inner classes, especially those requiring a reference to the enclosing class, shall be initialized with `null` as a member (with corresponding annotations) and be defined in the enclosing class's constructor (see example in `jsava.util.HashMap`).

 ### Members